New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Your bariatric surgeon will make sure you understand the risks to your health before scheduling you for weight loss surgery.
 You can reduce the risks of complications by choosing your bariatric surgeon wisely.

-For example, Doctor Babak Moeinolmolki is a dual-board certified bariatric surgeon who has been providing patients with life-changing bariatric surgery for over two decades.
+For example, Doctor Babak Moeinolmolki is a dual-board certified bariatric surgeon providing patients with life-changing bariatric surgery for over two decades.

 How Much Does Bariatric Surgery Cost?